I’ve had conversations with a couple of clients recently who claim not to have matrix organization because not everyone is matrixed.

 3. focus on developing the skills and ways of working of the matrix middle

-Some of your locally loyal may need to operate across the organisation in matrix or virtual teams but in general having dual reporting to more than one boss is unnecessary.
+Some of your locally loyal may need to operate across the organization in matrix or virtual teams but in general having dual reporting to more than one boss is unnecessary.

 Realizing this early can cut out a great deal of complexity from a matrix implementation.
 If you want some help diagnosing who is included in your matrix middle and who is not, give us a call.